yantsant/tensor/README.md

 # tensor
 Classes Tensor and Vector provides basic tensor-vector calculus in N dimensional spatial

 Classes Tensor and Vector provide +/-/scal product operators between each other.
-So you should not keep i nmind at how basis are component of current tensor/vector, internal functionality does operation correctly.
+So you should not keep in mind at how basis are component of current tensor/vector, internal functionality does operation correctly.

 Using shared_ptr for manage basis object allows to have many objects (Tensor/Vector) at the same basis object.